-For more information about the branch and how to join, contact:
+For more information about the Hillsboro-Forest Grove branch and how to join, contact:

-In addition to Hillsboro and Forest Grove, our branch includes members from Aloha, Gaston, Gales Creek, Banks, North Plains and Rock Creek.
+In addition to Hillsboro and Forest Grove, our branch includes members from Aloha, Banks, Beaverton, Portland and other nearby Cities.

 Each year we select a theme and create programs exploring that theme.
-For the current year, the theme is Women Today.
+For the current year, the theme is Equity for Women.
 We encourage our members to participate actively in our meetings, with speakers and visual presentations, informal panels allowing lots of questions and comments, and both small group and full group discussions.

-Please contact Mary for more information about the meetings.
+Please contact aauw97123@gmail@com for more information about the meetings.
 The public is welcome to attend our meetings.

 On many of our projects, we partner with Pacific University, the Center for Women and Gender Equity.
 AAUW co-founded CGE.
 One of our members, Dr. Martha Rampton, continues as director of the Center for Gender Equity.

 • Each October, our branch and CGE co-sponsor Girls Today, an event for girls ages 12 to 15.
 The event takes place on the Pacific University campus.
 It provides guided peer discussions of concerns such as body image, bullying, and relationships with parents.
 Girls Today offers many of the girls their first exposure to a college environment.
-Approximately 80 girls participate each year.
+Over 100 participated in 2017.

-• In March, one or two female students from each of the seven local high schools are honored as STEM scholars at a special event on the Pacific University campus.
-The event includes a panel discussion with women working in or studying STEM fields: science, technology, engineering or mathematics.
+•In previous years we have honored one or two female students from each of the seven local high schools as STEM scholars at a special event on the Pacific University campus.
+The event included a panel discussion with women working in or studying STEM fields: science, technology, engineering or mathematics.
+This program is on hiatus this year as we explore possible alternatives.

 • Our Let’s Read Math program enriches the mathematics learning experience for children from local schools, grades 1 to 3.
 Over several weeks, the lessons help the children learn math skills and concepts through many different hands-on activities.
 We read each week from a children’s story book related to the week’s lesson.
 This program has been very successful, both in the elementary schools and in a summer session offered at the public library.
 Several Branch members currently participate in Let’s Read Math.